yyu-k/4215_proj/go-slang/README.md

 ### Completed

 - Blocks
-- Constant/variable declarations
+- Constant/variable declarations, reassignments
 - Function calls
 - `if`/`else` statements
 - Expression statements
+- `for` statements when they carry out the same function as `while`
+- function declarations, returns

 ### Todo

-- Function declarations
-- `while` statements
+- Other types of `for` statements
-- go statements
+- `go` statements
 - Types
 - Fix the compilation of the 'log' tag - should not work even in the original vm

 ## Todo